 The proposed Site A development would include up to 800 residential units and 600,000 square feet of retail, commercial, and hotel uses, which is less than the total 1,425 residential units and approximately 5.5 million square feet of commercial facilities that were in the APP EIR, resulting in approximately 1,816 persons and an estimated 971 jobs.
 In addition, it would construct new and replacement infrastructure, including stormwater, water, wastewater, recycled water, electrical, natural gas, and telecommunications systems improvements.
-The increased demand for water supplies, increased demand for wastewater and landfill capacity, and increased demand for services analyzed in the APP EIR.
+The increased demand for water supplies, increased demand for wastewater and landfill capacity, and increased demand for electrical and other utilities for the development of Site A is well under the amount of demand for services analyzed in the APP EIR.
 In addition, approximately 279,429 square feet of existing buildings would be demolished on Site A, which is well within the 4.5 million square feet of demolition anticipated in the APP EIR.
 Development of Site A would require implementation of Mitigation Measure 4.M-5.